bberka/Modmail.NET/README.md

 # Possible Upcoming Features
 - Web UI and/or API to manage tickets and see transcript information
-- Encrpyt message information
+- Encrypt message information
 - Confirmation for close and opening tickets
 - Language file support
 - Editing embeds and colors and maybe more (need web ui for this)
-- Ticket types and set member permissions based on ticket types
-- Once ticket type selected add form modal to receive information before actually creating the ticket
+- Improve ticket type system, force ticket type selection before opening ticket etc.

 # Commands
 Parameter types with '*' are required